 -B12 (assuming Lithium levels are not deficient)

 With caution: Liver Beef (this stuff WILL DEFINITELY raise your Cp but it will also crash your zinc).
-Limit it to a few caps per week and take extra zinc.
+Limit it to a few caps per week and be wary of Iron status.
+Liver will raise Iron, which can be problematic if you have Iron Overload.

 The raw stats: